tableflip/ipfs-filexp/README.md

-import {Route} from 'react-router' import {syncHistoryWithStore} from 'react-router-redux' import configureStore from './configure-store' import {Explorer, Preview} from 'ipfs-filexp'
+import {Route} from 'react-router' import {syncHistoryWithStore} from 'react-router-redux' import configureStore from './configure-store'

+// 1.
+GRAB THE Explorer AND Preview COMPONENT! import {Explorer, Preview} from 'ipfs-filexp'

 const ExplorerPage = () => <Explorer />